-- shall arrange for a qualified and independent auditor to conduct, at least annually and at the processor's expense, an audit of the processor's policies and technical and organizational measures in support of the obligations under this chapter using an appropriate and accepted control standard or framework and audit procedure for such audits as applicable, and shall provide a report of such audit to the controller upon request. - (5) In no event shall any contract relieve a controller or a processor from the liabilities imposed on them by virtue of its role in the processing relationship as defined by this chapter. - (6) Determining whether a person is acting as a controller or processor with respect to a specific processing of data is a fact-based determination that depends upon the context in which personal data are to be processed.
-A person that is not limited in its processing of personal data pursuant to a controller's instructions, or that fails to adhere to such instructions, is a controller and not a processor with respect to a specific processing of data.
-If a processor begins, alone or jointly with others, determining the purposes and means of the processing of personal data, it is a controller with respect to such processing. - Sec.
+- 1 or that fails to adhere to such instructions, is a controller and not - 2 a processor with respect to a specific processing of data.
+A - 3 processor that continues to adhere to a controller's instructions - 4 with respect to a specific processing of personal data remains a - 5 processor.
+If a processor begins, alone or jointly with others, - 6 determining the purposes and means of the processing of personal - 7 data, it is a controller with respect to such processing. - Sec.
 6. CONSUMER PERSONAL DATA RIGHTS.
-Consumers NEW SECTION. may exercise the rights set forth in this section by submitting a request, at any time, to a controller specifying which rights the consumer wishes to exercise.
-In the case of processing personal data concerning a known child, the parent or legal guardian of the known child shall exercise the rights of this chapter on the child's behalf.
-Except as provided in this chapter, the controller must comply with a request to exercise the rights pursuant to subsections (1) through (5) of this section. - (1) Right of access.
+Consumers 8 NEW SECTION. may exercise the rights set forth in this section by submitting a 9 10 request, at any time, to a controller specifying which rights the consumer wishes to exercise.
+In the case of processing personal data 11 concerning a known child, the parent or legal guardian of the known 12 child shall exercise the rights of this chapter on the child's 13 behalf.
+Except as provided in this chapter, the controller must 14 15 comply with a request to exercise the rights pursuant to subsections (1) through (5) of this section.
+16 - (1) Right of access.
 A consumer has the right to confirm whether or not a controller is processing personal data concerning the consumer and access such personal data. - (2) Right to correction.
-A consumer has the right to correct inaccurate personal data concerning the consumer, taking into account the nature of the personal data and the purposes of the processing of the personal data. - 37 (3) Right to deletion.
-A consumer has the right to delete 38 personal data concerning the consumer.

-(4) Right to data portability.
-When exercising the right to access personal data pursuant to subsection (1) of this section, a consumer has the right to obtain personal data concerning the consumer, which the consumer previously provided to the controller, in a portable and, to the extent technically feasible, readily usable format that allows the consumer to transmit the data to another controller without hindrance, where the processing is carried out by automated means.
+A consumer has the right to correct inaccurate personal data concerning the consumer, taking into account the nature of the personal data and the purposes of the processing of the personal data. - (3) Right to deletion.
+A consumer has the right to delete personal data concerning the consumer. - (4) Right to data portability.
+When exercising the right to access personal data pursuant to subsection (1) of this section, a consumer has the right to obtain personal data concerning the consumer, which the consumer previously provided to the controller, in a portable and, to the extent technically feasible, readily usable format that allows the consumer to transmit the data to another controller without hindrance, where the processing is carried out by automated means. - (5) Right to opt out.
+A consumer has the right to opt out of the processing of personal data concerning such consumer for purposes of targeted advertising, the sale of personal data, or profiling in furtherance of decisions that produce legal effects concerning a consumer or similarly significant effects concerning a consumer.